 P.S.
 307 Luisa Pineiro Fuentes School of Science and Discovery

-Lots of science helps new immigrants learn English
+Science helps new immigrants learn English

 Cramped facilities, no playground

-Children may study the life cycle of butterflies, or learn about gravity by rolling marbles down ramps, or find out about heat transfer by warming pennies in their hands (and comparing them to cold pennies they havent touched).
-They make electrical circuits with wires and batteries, scratch different minerals to find out which is the hardest, and study live ants in housed in classroom ant farms.
+Children may study the life cycle of butterflies, or learn about gravity by rolling marbles down ramps, or find out about heat transfer by warming pennies in their hands (and comparing them to cold pennies they haven’t touched).
+They make electrical circuits with wires and batteries, scratch different minerals to find out which is the hardest, and study live ants housed in classroom ant farms.

 In math, teachers lead “number talks,” in which a teacher presents a short problem that children must solve in their heads; these aim to help children think nimbly and quickly about numbers, according to the Quality Review.